 Vitamin C is necessary for many functions in the body, including immune support and collagen production.
 This leads to healthy fur, skin, bones, muscles, and blood vessels.

 This vitamin also helps the body absorb iron from plant-based foods.
 Additionally, getting adequate Vitamin C in the diet prevents deficiency-related diseases like scurvy, which can be very painful for your guinea pig.

 Vitamins and Minerals in Cabbage for Guinea Pigs

 In addition to the great levels of Vitamin C, cabbage is also low in calories, high in fiber, and an excellent source of Vitamin K1, B6, folate, magnesium, potassium, and manganese.
-It also contains small amounts of Vitamin A, iron, and riboflavin.
+It also contains small amounts of Vitamin A (higher in red cabbage), iron, and riboflavin.

 These vitamins and minerals play many essential roles in the body.
 Vitamin K1 is crucial for healthy blood clotting, while Vitamin B6 and folate contribute to energy metabolism and the proper function of the nervous system.

 Potassium helps flush out excess sodium from the body, regulates fluid, and relaxes the blood vessel walls.